Josh Peck and Paige O’Brien Welcome Baby No. 2 - E! Online

 Josh Peck and Paige O'Brien welcomed their second child, a son named Shai Miller Peck, they shared on Oct.
 14. The family's new addition joins brother Max Milo Peck, 3.
 Josh, 35, posted a sweet snap of the newborn sleeping next to his big brother and captioned the photo with just their baby's name.

-John Stamos commented simply, "PEFECTION," while Bryan Greenberg said, "A wise man named Josh told me the only bad part about being a parent is there are no bad parts!"
+John Stamos commented simply, "PERFECTION," while Bryan Greenberg said, "A wise man named Josh told me the only bad part about being a parent is there are no bad parts!"

 Meghan McCain also commented on Josh's photo of Shai, with three heart emojis.